desertthunder/garden/src/content/docs/psychology/dealing-with-pain.md

 ---
-title: Dealing with Pain
+title: Dealing with (Emotional) Pain
 ---

-# Dealing with (Emotional) Pain

 ## Three Ways to Deal with Difficult Emotions[^1]